mmwillet/TTS.cpp/examples/cli/README.md

 ./cli --help

 --temperature (-t):
     The temperature to use when generating outputs.
-Defaults to 0.9.
+Defaults to 0.7.
+--repetition-penalty (-r):
+    The by channel repetition penalty to be applied the sampled output of the model. defaults to 1.1.
 --n-threads (-nt):
     The number of cpu threads to run generation with.
 Defaults to 10.
+--use-metal (-m):
+    (OPTIONAL) Whether to use metal acceleration --no-cross-attn (-ca):
---model-path (-mp):
+    (OPTIONAL) Whether to not include cross attention --model-path (-mp):
     (REQUIRED) The local path of the gguf model file for Parler TTS mini v1.
 --prompt (-p):
     (REQUIRED) The text prompt for which to generate audio in quotation markers.
 --save-path (-sp):
     (REQUIRED) The path to save the audio output to in a .wav format.
---use-metal (-m):
-    Whether to use metal acceleration.
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will save generated speech to the `/tmp/test.wav` file.